Presidency Faults UN Report Of Violence In Nigeria | Leadership Newspaper

 According to him, many of the displaced persons across the nation are also victims of these conflicts.

-Therefore, we are saddened that the rapporteur did not address intra-ethnic conflicts and cattle rustling as key elements in herder/farmer conflicts.
+Therefore, we are saddened that the rapporteur did not address intra-ethnic conflicts and cattle rustling as key elements in herders/farmers’ conflicts.

-Stating that ignoring the salient issues will not help to solve the problem, Shehu said “If you are going to address violence and the general insecurity in Nigeria, incidents everywhere should be part of the narrative.
+Stating that ignoring the salient issues would not help to solve the problem, Shehu said, “If you are going to address violence and general insecurity in Nigeria, incidents everywhere should be part of the narrative.

 He further stated that not addressing this might make it easier to blame the Federal Government, but national peace and security is community based and a collective responsibility.